mmilano/SidePanelCollapse/README.md

 * The top level of the side panel must have a unique css selector.
 The default is `#sidePanel`.
 * The side panel must be initialized by SidePanelCollapse before it will function correctly.
 Either passively via a data-attribute or manually via javascript.
-* There should be an HTML button element that will close the sidepanel when clicked.
+* There should be an HTML button element that will close the panel when clicked.
 This complements the Bootstrap button element for opening a collapse-able element.
 Having a close button isn't exactly a technical requirement, but a user-centered design requirement.

 Once the page has loaded, SidePanelCollapse will need to be instantiated and initialized.